 I’m not a born and raised camper.
 I can recall camping with my family once, and it wasn’t at a campground but some big field somewhere.
-I think it was fun.
+But maybe it was a camper’s hideaway.
+And I think it was fun.
 James didn’t camp much as a kid either.
 And we’re not very traditional outdoorsy people.
 I think my brother calls us yuppies.
 Whatever.

 After all of that I was hooked; we needed a spot!
 A place to get away from the television, the city lights, and the noise a few weekends a month – it wasn’t ‘true’ camping after all, but ‘glamping’ with bathhouses on every block and that restaurant mentioned before that could turn your botched campfire meal into a distant memory.

 I’ve shared with you that my husband is a planner, but also – a bit of a perfectionist.
 He wanted the perfect spot.
 One that wasn’t developed yet – so that we could build it out exactly as we desired, also – it needed to be close to a bathhouse, as we’d be tenting it for a few years, private with just a few friendly neighbors, and inexpensive – we’d be paying cash.
 That short list proved to take a very long time to come to fruition.
 On Father’s Day 2017 we bought our own little slice of Lake Merwin Camper’s Hideaway paradise, a full three years after our initial tour of the campground.
 Patience and perfectionism paid off!

 We’ve spent the last two summers cutting up trees, pushing dirt around, building a shed, and sweeping the forest of our like campsite.
 And when I say we, most of that was my husband.
 He calls it the royal we.
 I use it often.
 We’re pretty proud of our camp address – 39 on 6.
 We hope that it will be the future site of the first ‘tiny house’ at the Hideaway.